macaru/SparseEstimation/README.md

-This SAS program is the macro to obtain one-step estimator that was suggested by Zou and Li (2008) using SAS v9.4.
+This SAS program is the macro to obtain one-step estimator using SCAD penalty that was suggested by Zou and Li (2008) using SAS v9.4.
 The program include 4 macros as follows.
 The macro "ose_scad" returns one-step estimator that was suggested by Zou and Li (2008).
 The macro "lasso_shot" returns LASSO estimator using shooting algorithm that was suggested by Fu (1998).